OS-Lee/FileViewCounter/README.md

 https://1drv.ms/u/s!ArH29oxgtifigQ0-7kGOjPVV7Zte

-If you have large library, you need optimize the logic to paging/batch for better performance.
+If you have a large library, you need optimize the logic to paging/batch for better performance.

 ## Used SharePoint Framework Version
 1.8.2